Hari-c137/Hari-c137/README.md

 My personal projects are hosted and maintained over at [Codeberg](https://codeberg.org/clearlyopaque/) <br>
 Primarily uses GitHub for their web hosting services and contributing to GitHub-only projects. <br>
-if you care about your privacy like i do and don't want LLMs to training on your code, ditch Github
+if you care about your privacy and don't want LLMs to training on your code, ditch Github

 <!--